Jobs that Travel: Working for a Cruise Line

 What is cruise-life really like?

 It’s safe to say that every job has its ups and downs.
-But when you’re literally living where you work – it’s important to weight the pros and cons of cruise-life.
+But when you’re literally living where you work – it’s important to weigh the pros and cons of cruise-life.

 Anything else I should know?